aman-at8/aman-at8/README.md

 </div>

 ### Hi there 👋
-My name is Aman Tripathi and I am an engineeringgraduate from IIT BHU.
+My name is Aman Tripathi and I am an engineering graduate from IIT BHU.
 I am actively working as a developer in the blockchain domain.
 I have worked on Dapss as well as on core protocol.
 I am eager to contribute significantly to open source projects and communities.
 - 🔭 I’m currently working on a project ([YelpCamp](https://github.com/aman-at8/Campground)).
 - 🌱 I’m currently learning rust, Zero-knowledge proofs, and multi-party computation.